artkuznetsov101/ocp7/README.md

-# ocp7
+# ocp7 (1Z0-804)

-Simple examples I used during the preparation for the **"Oracle Certified Professional, Java SE 7 Programmer"** exam (1Z0-804).
+Simple examples I used during the preparation for the **"Oracle Certified Professional, Java SE 7 Programmer"** exam.

 Covered exam topics with examples: